 Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to change and the voting arrangements for such amendments to PAFD) See V16.7.1 and 16.7.2.

-Remove the UNC requirements for UNC approval of changes to PARR.
+Remove the UNC requirements for UNC approval of changes to PARR (remove PARR from UNC Related Documents and UNC governance, delete V12.1(h) and 16.5.2).
 PARR becomes an Annex to PAFD subject to PAC Governance.
 The principle here is to remove unnecessary barriers to data access which reduce the effectiveness of performance assurance See deletions at V12.1 and V16.7.1 and 16.7.2.

 Request reports or data that it deems required to understand performance issues, causes and materiality of impact on the Performance Assurance Objective.
 See V16.1.5.

 PAC will advise UNCC of any changes to data access rights.

-See V16.4.
+Remove references to PARR Schedule 1 which is now obsolete.

+Clarify that both PAC and PAFA may see all data requested un-anonymised, so including shipper names; this is not limited to PARR ‘B’ schedules as Xoserve interprets 16.5.3.
+PAC members have signed confidentiality provisions and acknowledged that they’re acting on behalf of GB Gas industry.
+PAFA are bound by confidentiality terms in their agreement with CDSP.
+There should be no reason to bar PAC from access to information that it reasonably requires for performance assurance

+Such un-anonymised data or information to include anything that PAC reasonably requests in pursuit of their duties under UNC and at least but not limited to i) all data identified in DPM ii) all data available in DDP iii) all such other data items or information held by CDSP iv) anything else that CDSP can reasonably obtain subject to DSC approval.See V16.4.

 PAC may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides See V16.2.3.

 PAC may submit DSC Change Proposals which may include internal and/or external costs.
 Such requests are: